sanchezzzhak/node-device-detector/README.md

   clientVersionTruncate: 2,  // Truncate Client version Chrome from 43.0.2357.78 to 43.0.2357 (default '' or null)
   deviceIndexes: true,       // Using indexes for faster device search (default false)
   clientIndexes: true,       // Using indexes for faster client search (default false)
-  deviceAliasCode: false,    // adds the device code to result device.code as is (default false)
+  deviceAliasCode: true,     // adds the device code to result device.code as is (default false)
-  maxUserAgentSize: 500,     // uses only 500 chars from useragent string (default null - unlimited) });
+  maxUserAgentSize: 500,     // uses only 500 chars from useragent string (default null - unlimited)
+  deviceTrusted: true,       // check device by specification (default false) });

 // You can override these settings at any time using special setters, example